 Instead of a short-term solution, such as taking a pill or applying a lubricant, where you wake up with the same dysfunctional tissue the next morning, acoustic wave therapy actually helps improve tissue health and restore function naturally and for the long-term.

 Acoustic wave therapy can be utilized to effectively treat a wide variety of conditions, including:

 Acoustic wave therapy can also be used for body shaping and treating cellulite.
 Some other benefits include:

 Chronic inflammation is associated with chronic pain.
-Acoustic wave therapy alone, or combined with PRP or exosomes help restore normal healing and regenerative and anti-inflammatory processes.
+Acoustic wave therapy alone, or combined with PRP or nano-sized vesicles helps restore normal healing and anti-inflammatory processes.

 Calcium build-up is most often a result of micro-tears or other trauma to a tendon.
 Acoustic wave therapy starts the biochemical decalcification of the calcium build-up of a toothpaste-like consistency and treats the tendon.
 The waves break up the existing calcifications.
 The granular particles of calcium are then removed by the lymphatic system.

 Substance P is a neurotransmitter that mediates pain information through C-fibers.
 This neuropeptide is generally associated with intense, persistent, and chronic pain and relays pain messages to the central nervous system.